-Timing is to be one tenth of a second up to 100 km/h.
-Above 100 km/h to one hundredth of a second.
 Timing above 100 km/h is to be accomplished by two optical scanner triggered (tripod with swivel and telescope sight), video or similar systems, one at each end of the timed distance that can determine the exact instant the front of the boat passes a line determined by the surveyed timing marks (610.02).
-The systems must be linked and trigger two timers (clocks).
+The systems must be linked and trigger two timers (clock).
 The official record time is the average of the two timers.